BlakeHenderson/The-Benjamin-Scheduler/Docs/README.md

 ==================
 Version 1.0
 =================
-This version was designed to extract a text from the PDF of The Benjamin School Schedule.
+This version is designed to extract a text from the PDF of The Benjamin School Schedule.
 It then extracts the users information from a MYSQL Database (Name, Phone Number, Carrier).
 It would send the schedule to each user that signed up (Via.
 Website).
 The Schedule will arrive at a set time (6:45, 7:00, 7:15, 7:30).